microsoft/app-innovation-workshop/Walkthrough Guide/01 Setup/README.md

 ![Screenshot of Visual Studio Code for Reloading Extensions](Assets/VSCodeReloadExtensions.png)

-Once the extensions has been installed successfull and Visual Stuido Code has been reloaded, you should see a new ***Azure*** tab on the side.
-Select it and make sure that you are logged in with you Azure account.
-Please verify, that you see at least one of your subscriptions here.
+Once the extensions have been installed successfully and Visual Stuido Code has been reloaded, you should see a new ***Azure*** tab on the side.
+Select it and make sure that you are logged in with your Azure account.
+Please verify that you see at least one of your subscriptions here:

 ![Screenshot of Visual Studio Code showing Subscriptions in the Azure Tab](Assets/VSCodeAzureSubs.png)